modufolio/Koken-App/README.md

 Let me know if you encounter some bugs with installing or updating koken.

 ### Setup instructions
-Created a new installer because it wasn't working in php8.0

-1. download the zip with the tag 1.2.0 / unpack
+1. download the zip with the tag 1.3.0 / unpack

 2. Go to the url wwww.yourdomain.com/install.html